Exciting times, but only if things go to plan. Planting out can be tricky and your plants need your love at this vital time in their growing up.

 Be careful taking the plant out of its pot

 These are your babies!
-Take care with them!
+Take care of them!

 I’m naturally a clumsy bugger, and many a seedling has met a traumatic end under my stewardship.
 However, I’m much better and have found the best way to get the plant out of its pot is to hold the pot in one hand, turn it upside down and tap the bottom a few times.